KGrykiel/Eriast-Derby-Scripts/README.md

   multiple targets, and more.
 This allows for configuration of complex skills like "damage the enemy while also applying a status effect to self."

-- **Status Effects**
+- **Condition System**
-  Used for handling buffs, debuffs, damage over time and other behaviours common in games of this genre.
+  A two-tier system for handling buffs, debuffs, damage over time and other behaviours common in games of this genre. **Entity conditions** affect vehicles and components (modifiers, periodic effects);
+  **character conditions** affect crew members in seats (modifiers only).
 Fully composable and modular using the effect system.
-  Implemented as a **Flyweight pattern** with a template and runtime instances.
+  Implemented as a **Flyweight pattern** with templates and per-owner managers using **Template Method** for shared stacking/expiry logic.

 - **Vehicles and Components**
   Vehicles are composed of modular **components**, each with their own stats, health and functionality.